 You can find in depth information about tocotrienols at tocotrienol.org

 Beta Carotene is another important ingredient that should be in the natural form (from D. salina algae) because it contains 5 important carotenoids that the synthetic version does not - Alpha Carotene, Cryptoxanthin, Zeaxanthin, Lutein and Lycopene.

 Be sure your supplement contains natural Beta Carotene!

 One mineral, Calcium Carbonate, can be sourced directly from its natural state in the earth and ground up.
 It’s biotechnology for the others!

 The bottom line in the all natural vitamins versus synthetics debate is that most vitamins and minerals used in the majority of supplements (all standards) are synthetic.
 They are produced using biotechnology which creates biological activity in the body identical to those found in nature.

-  There are a few exceptions as we’ve seen above where the natural form is preferable.
+There are however a few exceptions, as we’ve seen above, where the natural form is preferable.